-(Your credit card will be charged when the book is ready to ship).
+(Your credit card will not be charged until the book is ready to ship).

 Order #DR880, $99.00.

-Includes DOWNLOAD of sample plans and reports, tools, templates, checklists, questionnaires, answers to self assessment questions, and editable BC Coordinator job description and more!
+Includes extensive DOWNLOADS of sample plans and reports, tools, templates, checklists, questionnaires, answers to self assessment questions, plus editable BC Coordinator job description and MORE! (registration required).

 “There is no one writing about Business Continuity today who is better informed and clearer thinking than Andrew Hiles.
 In this 3rd edition he provides an up-to-the-minute review, including the latest thinking about Standards as well as valuable insights on how legislation and regulation might impact BCM practitioners.
 The chapters on Risk Evaluation and Emergency Response form an impressive body of knowledge about those areas that surpass many specialist publications on those topics.

 “Andrew was instrumental in the formation of the Business Continuity Institute and is certainly one of our most celebrated members.
 In recent years his writings have given great leadership to our profession and even convinced many students to think of BCM as a valuable and credible long-term career option.”

 - Lyndon Bird, FBCI, Technical Director, The Business Continuity Institute